jthistle/markov/README.md

 - `seed`: `string` (optional, default: `undefined`), the word to seed the sentence from

-Randomly generate `count` sentences. `seed` can be used to choose how to start off generation - NOTE: seed will _not_ be the first word of the sentence.
+Randomly generate `count` sentences. `seed` can be used to choose how to start off generation - it will be the first word of the generated sentences. `seed` is case sensitive.

 ## Contributing